 - 6 garlic cloves, peeled and smashed

 - 3 tbsp olive oil

 - 1 can cannellini beans, drained

-- 2 scoops Vital Proteins collagen peptides (leave out if you are vegetarian!)
+- 2 scoops Vital Proteins collagen peptides (optional!)

 - 2-3 tbsp chopped basil + 1 tbsp for garnish

 - parmesan cheese (optional to garnish)

 2. Wash and cut all tomatoes in half.
 Add to a lined and greased baking sheet with smashed garlic, olive oil, salt and pepper.
 Roast for 40 minutes.

 3. Saute onion and red pepper in a little bit of olive oil.

 4. Once tender, add onions and peppers to a food processor or blender with the drained cannnellini beans, and 1/4 cup broth.
 Set aside.